laconbass/good-practices/README.md

 There are lots of articles and books to read about this topic.
 A good quick start point, as overview, is searching for [Software development process on Wikipedia](http://en.wikipedia.org/wiki/Software_development_process), and follow its references.

-Prior to introduce the concept of "*software development methodology*" and the benefits of following one,  we will identify the common activities or sub-processes of the development process.
+Prior to introduce the concept of *"software development methodology"* and the benefits of following one,  we will identify the common activities or sub-processes of the development process.

 ## Sub-processes of the software development process ##